jammie96/CCNA-Notes/Actual Topics Covered.md

 - 3.5 Describe the purpose, functions, and concepts of first hop redundancy protocols

-- 4.1 Configure and verify inside source NAT using static and pools
+- 4.1 Configure and verify inside source NAT using static and pools #practical

 - 4.2 Configure and verify NTP operating in a client and server mode